ioos/gsoc/proposal-template.md

 ## AI Use Disclosure

-In the sub-sections below, please disclose your use of AI for each part of the proposal development process - proposal writing and coding/development.
+In the sub-sections below, please disclose your use of AI for each part of the proposal development process - proposal writing and coding/development, noting the [AI Policies](https://github.com/ioos/gsoc/blob/main/contributor-guidance.md#ai-policies) in our Contributor Guidance.
 Describe which AI tool(s) were used, what your workflow was for using them, potential copyright questions, etc, noting the specific rules for each area below.

 #### Use of AI in proposal development